 What should you do to prepared?
 If your plan is to stay in your home, take the time to gather these items so you’re ready to “rough it” inside your own home should the time come.

 If you have a fireplace, or wood-burning stove, keep a supply of firewood to burn.
 (Be sure the stove or fireplace is properly vented and in good working order and always dispose of ashes safely.)

 Consider storing sufficient heating fuel.
 Regular fuel sources may be cut off.
 (Be cautious of fire hazards when storing any type of fuel.)
 If you live in an area where winter storms are common, you may want to think about installing a portable generator.
-Follow these safety tips from the Red Cross to avoid home fires and carbon monoxide poisoning
+Follow the safety tips from the Red Cross to avoid home fires and carbon monoxide poisoning.

 Check that your fire extinguisher is in good working order, and replace it if necessary.